-Hidden: Animals in the Anthropocene is an unflinching book of photography about our conflict with non-human animals around the globe.
-Through the lenses of thirty award-winning photojournalists, Hidden shines a light on the invisible animals in our lives: those with whom we have a close relationship and yet fail to see.
+HIDDEN: Animals in the Anthropocene is an unflinching book of photography about our conflict with non-human animals around the globe.
+HIDDEN shines a light on the invisible animals in our lives: those with whom we have a close relationship and yet fail to see.
 The animals we eat and wear; the animals we use for research, work, and for entertainment; the animals we sacrifice in the name of tradition and religion.
-Hidden is a historical document, a memorial, and an indictment of what is and should never again be.
+HIDDEN is a historical document, a memorial, and an indictment of what is and should never again be.

-Showcased by award-winning designer David Griffin, Hidden represents the work of thirty photojournalists who have documented—and continue to document—animal stories.
+Showcased by award-winning designer David Griffin, HIDDEN represents the work of over thirty photojournalists who have documented—and continue to document—animal stories.
 Their exhaustive and in-depth work has resulted in some of the most compelling and historic images of animals ever seen.
-Among them are (in alphabetical order): Aaron Gekoski, Aitor Garmendia, Amy Jones, Andrew Skowron, Britta Jaschinski, Daniel Beltrá, Djurattsalliansen, Francesco Pistilli, Jan van Ijken, Joan de la Malla, Jo-Anne McArthur, Jose Valle, Kelly Guerin, Kristo Muurimaa, Konrad Lozinski, Louise Jorgensen, Luis Tato, Murdo MacLeod, Paul Hilton, Sabine Grootendorst, Selene Magnolia, Stefano Belacchi, Tamara Kenneally, and Timo Stammberger.
+Among them are (in alphabetical order): Aaron Gekoski, Aitor Garmendia, Amy Jones, Andrew Skowron, Britta Jaschinski, Daniel Beltrá, Francesco Pistilli, Joan de la Malla, Jo-Anne McArthur, Jose Valle, Kelly Guerin, Kristo Muurimaa, Konrad Lozinski, Louise Jorgensen, Luis Tato, Paul Hilton, Sabine Grootendorst, Selene Magnolia, Stefano Belacchi, Tamara Kenneally, and Timo Stammberger.